 Much like every other major movement in history, globalization comes with its own unique set of pros and cons.
 Before we get into the potential drawbacks and challenges of globalization, let’s take a moment to focus on some of the benefits its producing on a global scale.

 1. Access to a Wider Customer Base

 From a business standpoint, one of the most obvious benefits of globalization is access to customers all over the world.
-Long gone are the days when businesses were limited to selling goods or services to people from their own geographic areas.
+Long gone are the days when businesses were limited to selling goods or services to people from their own local or national geographic areas.

 Whether through eCommerce or multinational corporations, sellers now have a 1 in 8 billion chance of developing a product that someone in the world is interested in buying.
 Customers can also benefit from the arrangement by enjoying a wider range of product offerings.

 A global business also enjoys the opportunity to take advantage of specific market niches.
 Even if a product doesn’t take off in one country, it might prove to be a huge success in another.